 Tools

-43.01 Each Tradesman shall supply their own hand tools and bench tools as are required to perform the work.
+43.01 Each Tradesperson shall supply their own hand tools and bench tools as are required to perform the work.

 43.02 Tools shall be replaced by the Employer when damaged or broken in normal use or when accidentally lost in an inaccessible area during working hours.